Noah-Grimaldi/automatic-video-editing/README.md

 ## Usage

-Run editorGUI.py, which programmatically references the other files or [download the EXE](https://github.com/Noah-Grimaldi/automatic-video-editing/releases/download/pyinstaller/automatic-video-editing.exe)(EXE currently only for Windows).
+Run editorGUI.py, which programmatically references the other files or [download the EXE](https://github.com/Noah-Grimaldi/automatic-video-editing/releases/download/pyinstaller/automatic-video-editing.exe) (The EXE is currently only for Windows).

 **If you want to run the argparse files individually:**